oaknorthbank/typescript-interview/README.md

 - Make sure you can run the project locally (`npm test` should run the tests in watch mode).
 - Get familiar with the existing code.
+- Imagine this code was written a long time ago by an intern.
 - Don't write any code.
+- Previous Typescript knowledge isn't required but, since our codebase is in Typescript, we expect you to be able to contribute to this existing code.

 During the interview, we'll ask you to expand the current implementation of the credit score function and update tests accordingly.
 You'll have around 35 minutes for this.

-#### Good to know...
+#### This is how we work...

+- We like leaving the codebase better than we found it
-- At OakNorth we do TDD (test driven development)
+- We do TDD (test driven development)
-- We don't test implementation details
+- We don't test implementation details but we do test user behaviour
-- Previous Typescript knowledge isn't required but, since our codebase is in Typescript, we expect you to be able to contribute to this existing code.

 ## Task